EPCCed/dirac-safe/safe-guide-users.rst

 `Login to SAFE <https://safe.epcc.ed.ac.uk/dirac/>`__.
 Then:

 #.
-Go to the Menu *Login accounts* and select the Tesseract account you
+Go to the Menu *Login accounts* and select the Tesseract/Tursa account you
    want to add the SSH key to
 #.
 On the subsequent *Login account details* page click the *Add Credential* button
 #.
 Select *SSH public key* as the Credential Type and click *Next*